 AVAILABLE TO INCOMING FRESHMEN

-The Cox Research Scholars Program provides for hard-working Indiana residents of exemplary achievement who are interested in working under the direction of a faculty mentor on research and scholarly activities.
+The Cox Research Scholars Program provides for hard-working Indiana residents of exemplary achievement who are interested in participating in long-term scholarly research projects under the guidance of faculty mentors in their interest area.
 The Cox Research Scholars Program offers students a unique opportunity to explore their interests and work with IU faculty members.
 Students selected as Cox Research Scholars earn two separate scholarships, which are both renewable for four years/eight semesters of full-time total cost of attendance as determined by the Office of Student Financial Assistance:

 - A scholarship for 75% of the total cost of attendance and